lyqht/awesome-supabase/README.md

 - [How to market to developers on Twitter: Learnings from 4 months of Supabase feed](https://www.developermarkepear.com/blog/developer-marketing-on-social-media-twitter-supabase) - Analyzes growth marketing strategy of Supabase, especially on Twitter.
 - [How Fleeting Notes Migrated 1000+ Users from Firebase to Supabase (Stripe, Firebase, Supabase)](https://fleetingnotes.app/posts/migrating-from-firebase-to-supabase/) - Walks through the process of how Fleeting Notes (a note-taking application) migrated from Firebase to Supabase in terms of Stripe integration and its databases.
+- [PMF is one pivot away with Ant Wilson from Supabase](https://podcast.bitreach.io/episodes/product-market-fit-is-one-pivot-away-with-ant-wilson-founder-of-supabase) - Talks about Supabase's experiences of the phases before and after Product Market Fit (PMF).